-The Educational Supports Service Area is made up of a mixture of DCYF Grants and Partnerships with other City agencies.
+The Educational Supports Service Area is wholly made up of DCYF Grants.
 The Service Area includes educational opportunities that help children and youth who are struggling academically get back on track with their education and achieve individualized goals.
 Services will support academic achievement in core subjects, post-secondary enrollment and success, and provide academic and life skills assistance during key educational transition periods.
 Grantees in this service area are expected to be knowledgeable in local and state core subject standards, youth development principles and able to provide culturally responsive services.